 Does size matter?
-The pros and cons of working for a big company or a small firmon 30 June 2020 for Tech Graduates
+The pros and cons of working for a big company or a small firmon 17 January 2023 for Graduates

 What’s better: working for a big company or a small firm?
 The truth is, there is no right answer to that question.
 It’s all about your personality and what works best for you.
 Below we give you the (dis)advantages of both, so you can make up your own mind about which type of company suits you best.

 But first, did you know that Exellys – a small(er) company – has many big companies as clients?
 Which means that as an Exellyst, you’ll experience the best of both worlds: the family and community feeling of a small company and the career possibilities at a big one to mention just two of the advantages.

 Advantages of choosing a big company

 - At a large company, there are usually more opportunities to grow.

 - Larger companies tend to have a higher turnover rate, meaning new positions become available more often.